EXPLAINER-What we know about Japan's contaminated Moderna COVID-19 vaccine supplies | Health

 - Japan

 It suspended the use of lot 3004667 that included those vials and two similarly sized lots - 3004734 and 3004956.
-On Sunday, a vaccination centre in Okinawa prefecture reported that contaminants were found in Moderna vials from a fourth lot 3005293.
+On Sunday, a vaccination center in Okinawa prefecture reported that contaminants were found in Moderna vials from a fourth lot, 3005293.

 Black substances were spotted in syringes and a vial, while pink substances were found in a different syringe, the health ministry said.
-Also on Sunday, Gunma prefecture, near Tokyo, found a tiny, black substance in a Moderna vial, which differed from the four already suspended.
-The Gunma lot, whose number has not yet been disclosed, was also suspended.
+Also on Sunday, a vaccine center in Gunma prefecture, near Tokyo, found a tiny, black substance in a Moderna vial from lot 3005236.

-Following the two Sunday incidents, the use of about 1 million additional doses have been suspended.
+The affected lots from Okinawa and Gunma, accounting for about 1 million doses, were temporarily suspended.
+The health ministry said on Monday it appeared that some of the cases were caused by needles being incorrectly inserted into vials, breaking off bits of the rubber stopper.
+Other vials from the Okinawa and Gunma lots can continue to be used, it said.

 WHAT ARE THE CONTAMINANTS?
+The contaminants that triggered suspensions of the first three lots are believed to be metallic particles, public broadcaster NHK reported, citing health ministry sources.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)